MinaProtocol/mina/docs/style_guide.md

 ### Mli Files
 [ocaml-mli]: #ocaml-mli

-A `*.mli` file should not be included for a `*.ml` file iff the `*.ml` file's automatically derived interface is different.
+A `*.mli` file should not be included for a `*.ml` file iff the `*.ml` file's automatically derived interface is identical.
 Many `*.ml` files in our codebase consist of only signatures and a functor.
 In the case of those files, there is not purpose to redefining the `*.mli` file because there is no new or restricted information in that file.
 If a `*.ml` file contains implementations in the root structure, then a `*.mli` file should most likely be created.

 ### Modules
 [ocaml-modules]: #ocaml-modules